FRC2706/Minibots/README.md

 ## The Classic Minibot

-The "Classic", or O.G. minibots, were created using a Raspberry Pi, an L298 based motor controller (either the CamJam Edukit #3 drop-in board, or an external L298 board), and an HC-SR04 ultrasonic sensor in a custom-wired circuit board to handle the voltage conversion to Pi-safe levels (a resistor ladder).
+The "Classic", or O.G. minibots, were created in 2016 using a Raspberry Pi, an L298 based motor controller (either the CamJam Edukit #3 drop-in board, or an external L298 board), and an HC-SR04 ultrasonic sensor in a custom-wired circuit board to handle the voltage conversion to Pi-safe levels (a resistor ladder).
 They use 4xAA batteries to power the motors, a USB power pack to power the Pi (either a Pi model 1B or a Pi model 3B+).

 The classic minibots are programmed in Python and have been used in our workshops at the Ottawa Public Library.
+Our workshop curriculum was based on the CamJam Edukit worksheets.

 ## The gen2 Minibot